 Funding for the program is provided by the U.S. Department of Housing and Urban Development, the Illinois Department of Human Services and the Illinois Community Services Block Grant program.

-For additional information on the Madison County Community Development Transitional Housing Program, contact David Harrison at (618) 296-5513.
+For additional information on the Madison County Community Development Transitional Housing Program, contact the Homeless Hotline at (618) 296-5300.

 Children in the Madison County Community Development Transitional Housing Program were blessed with Easter baskets provided by employees of Menasha Packaging.
 Shown above from left to right: Patricia Williams (Madison County Community Development), Mary Castillo (Madison County Community Development), employees of Menasha Packaging.